Matricaria chamomilla

 Matricaria chamomilla (synonym: Matricaria recutita), commonly known as chamomile (also spelled camomile), German chamomile, Hungarian chamomile (kamilla), wild chamomile, blue chamomile, or scented mayweed, is an annual plant of the composite family Asteraceae.
-Commonly, the name M. recutita is applied to the most popular source of the herbal product chamomile, although other species are also used as chamomile.
-Chamomile is known mostly for its use against gastrointestinal problems; additionally, it can be used to treat irritation of the skin.
+Commonly, the name M. recutita is applied to the herbal product chamomile, although other species are also used as chamomile.
+The plant is commonly used to make a tea.

+M. chamomilla, historically used in various ancient cultures and commonly promoted today for a range of conditions, shows limited reliable evidence for effectiveness, may have mild side effects or drug interactions, and should be used with caution—especially around allergies, estrogen-sensitive conditions, and during pregnancy.

 Description

 Matricaria chamomilla is a member of the Asteraceae family, native to southern and eastern Europe.
 It can be found on all continents, has a branched, erect and smooth stem, and grows to a height of 15–60 cm.
 The long and narrow leaves are bipinnate or tripinnate.
 The flowers are borne in paniculate flower heads (capitula).
 The white ray florets are furnished with a ligule, while the disc florets are yellow.
 The hollow receptacle is swollen and lacks scales.
-This property distinguishes German chamomile from corn chamomile (Anthemis arvensis), which has a receptacle with scales.
-The flowers bloom in early to midsummer and have a fragrant aroma.
+This property distinguishes German chamomile from Anthemis arvensis (corn chamomile), which has a receptacle with scales.
+The flowers bloom in early to midsummer and are fragrant.

-The flowers contain a blue essential oil, which gives them a characteristic smell and interesting properties.
-This color characteristic of the oil, attributable to the chamazulene it contains, explains why the plant is also known by the common name blue chamomile.
+The essential oil of the flowers gives them a characteristic smell and has interesting properties.
+The blue color of the oil, attributable to the chamazulene it contains, explains why the plant is also known by the common name blue chamomile.
 The fruit is a yellowish-brown achene.

 Etymology

 The word chamomile comes from the Greek χαμαίμηλον (chamaimēlon) meaning "earth-apple", which is derived from χαμαί (chamai) meaning "on the ground" and μήλον (mēlon) meaning "apple".
 It is so called because of the apple-like scent of the plant.

-In Latin, one of the meanings of matrix is womb; the name Matricaria was given to the genus because Matricaria chamomilla was widely used to treat such gynecologic complaints as menstrual cramps and sleep disorders related to premenstrual syndrome.
-The plant has been found to contain fairly strong antispasmodic and anti-inflammatory constituents and is particularly effective in treating stomach and intestinal cramps.
+In Latin, one of the meanings of matrix is womb; the name Matricaria was given to the genus because Matricaria chamomilla was used in ancient herbalism to treat cramps and sleep disorders related to premenstrual syndrome.

-History

-Chamomile plants were used medicinally in Ancient Egypt and Classical Antiquity.
-Some Germanic tribes knew of it before they had a written language.
-It is difficult to tell exactly which plant species have been used.

-Pliny the Elder identified three types of chamomile, which may align with the modern species names Matricaria chamomila, M. aurea, and Anthemis rosea.

-Under Charlemagne, chamomile was grown in monastic gardens.